NFTs Explained: Why Everyone Is Jumping In (Should You?)

 An important thing to remember is that such wallets are different from the ones made of leather.
 You can keep your cash and photos of your family members in a regular wallet.
 In crypto or NFT wallet you store the private keys that provide access to your digital assets.
 They are stored on a blockchain.

-Link wallet to NFT platform
+Link Crypto Wallet to NFT Platform

 Here’s what you should’ve done so far: